TeddyMbithi/TeddyMbithi/README.md

-🔭 Working on a React app with a custom API backend to streamline [your project idea].
+🔭 Working on a React app with a custom API backend to streamline your project